EllieChen-Git/Express-Tweet/README.md

 ```

 - Install dependency (production and development)
-•	Express - Node web server framework to make routing easier and adds a bunch more functionality.
+1. Express - Node web server framework to make routing easier and adds a bunch more functionality.
-•	Body-parser - Middleware used to change the data on the request from a steam into usable data available at response.body
+2. Body-parser - Middleware used to change the data on the request from a steam into usable data available at response.body
-•	[Optional - not required to use it as per challenge instructions] Express-handlebar - JavaScript templating engine for serving up our html web pages
+3. [Optional] Express-handlebar - JavaScript templating engine for serving up our html web pages

 ```
 $ npm install --save express body-parser express-handlebars
 ```
 - You can install several dependencies at the same time
-- (Afer npm 5, you can skip '--save') Refer here for more details about the npm install command: https://stackoverflow.com/questions/19578796/what-is-the-save-option-for-npm-install
+- (After npm 5, you can skip '--save') Refer here for more details about the npm install command: https://stackoverflow.com/questions/19578796/what-is-the-save-option-for-npm-install

 - Install development dependency
-•	Nodemon - Watches for changes in our JS file and auto restarts our server when it detects them.
+1. Nodemon - Watches for changes in our JS file and auto restarts our server when it detects them.
 (Saves us from manually stopping and starting the server).
-•	Forever - Makes sure that if the server crashes it will automatically restart
+2. Forever - Makes sure that if the server crashes it will automatically restart

 ```
 $ npm install --save-dev nodemon forever